-The higher than predicted underspend has enabled a higher than anticipated transfer to reserves at 31 March 2019 from £500K to £938K.
-This has enabled a full insurance reserve of £250K to be established and £688K towards building a sustainable level of general reserves.
+The higher than predicted underspend has enabled a higher than anticipated transfer to reserves at 31 March 2019 from £500K to £750K.
+This has enabled a full insurance reserve of £250K to be established and £500K to wards building a sustainable level of general reserves.